🚧 This is a working draft and will change often. Do not cite!

 Download a range of pages from an issue#

 You can download page images from periodical issues using the web interface.
 To automate this process you can mimic the behaviour of the download button.
-Full details are available in HOW TO: Automate the download of digitised items as text, images, or PDFs, but here’s a quick summary.
+Full details are available in HOW TO: Get text, images, and PDFs using Trove’s download link, but here’s a quick summary.

 To download all the page images from a single periodical issue you need to know the number of pages in the issue.
 This can be found by extracting the metadata embedded in the issue viewer and getting the length of the page list.